utsav0/daily-dev-tips/src/pages/posts/getting-started-with-the-html-canvas.md

 <canvas id="canvas"></canvas>
 ```

 This will create a default canvas element, which is 300x150 pixels.
-We can set the width and height on a canvas element, or style it via `CSS`.
+We can set the width and height on a canvas element or style it via `CSS`.

-It doesn't look like much, since we haven't rendered anything on it.
+It doesn't look like much since we haven't rendered anything on it.

 ## Creating our first shape on the HTML Canvas

-To add our first shape we need to use JavaScript to first get our canvas element.
+We need to use JavaScript to get our canvas element to add our first shape.

 ```js
 const canvas = document.getElementById('canvas');
 ```

-Now we have our actual canvas element, we need to specify it's context:
+Now we have our basic canvas element.
+We need to specify its context:

 ```js
 const ctx = canvas.getContext('2d');